(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Umbrella policies are not just for wealthy individuals or families who want to protect their assets.

 Owning things that have the potential to lead to the injury of others like pools, trampolines, recreational vehicles, cars, trucks, motorcycles, dogs, etc…can put you at risk of financial devastation if another party incurs an injury.

 What Does Umbrella Insurance Cover?

-Once policy limits have been reached with your primary insurance coverage it can cover bodily injury, property damage, landlord liability, and personal injury.
+Once you reach policy limits with your primary insurance coverage, umbrella insurance can cover bodily injury, property damage, landlord liability, and personal injury.

 Coverage doesn’t end there and according to a 2012 report published by ACE Private Risk Services insurance policyholders have even more reason to ensure they have umbrella insurance.